 - If you miss a dose of DDAVP, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use DDAVP.

 Important safety information:

-- Follow the fluid intake instructions given to you by your health care provider very carefully.
+- Low blood sodium levels have rarely happened with DDAVP.
+If not treated, this can be fatal.
+Follow the fluid intake instructions given to you by your health care provider very carefully.
 Serious side effects may occur if you drink too much liquid while taking DDAVP.

 - Check with your doctor if you experience infection, fever, vomiting, or diarrhea.
 Tell your doctor if you will be exposed to very hot weather, will be physically active, or will be increasing your water intake for any reason.
 The risk of low blood sodium levels may be increased.

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.